The International Investigations Review: China

 - the crime is committed in the name of the company and the illegal proceeds go to the company.

-The Criminal Law adopts a dual punishment system for unit crime, which means both the company and the responsible persons are subject to the criminal liabilities with only a few exceptions otherwise prescribed in the Criminal Law.
+The Criminal Law adopts a dual punishment system for unit crime, which means both the company and the responsible persons are subject to criminal liability, with only a few exceptions otherwise prescribed in the Criminal Law.

-As for the administrative corporate liabilities, they are derived from the respective administrative laws and regulations, such as the Unfair Competition Law, the Anti-Monopoly Law and the Advertisement Law, covering violations such as commercial bribery, monopoly, company illegal operation and illegal advertising.
+As for administrative corporate liability, this derived from the provisions of the relevant administrative laws and regulations, such as the Unfair Competition Law, the Anti-Monopoly Law and the Advertisement Law, covering violations such as commercial bribery, monopoly, company illegal operation and illegal advertising.

 Under the Criminal Law, the only sanction applicable to a company is the monetary penalty, but an individual's liabilities for a unit crime include public surveillance, criminal detention, imprisonment, the monetary penalty, the deprivation of political rights, deportation (in the case of foreign nationals) and even the death penalty.5